Aller au contenu

 Réputation sur la communauté

-6. There was a bug in the original hayate bytecode, from Singe 1 days, it triggered Death Scene looping.
+12. There was a bug in the original hayate bytecode, from Singe 1 days, it triggered Death Scene looping.
 Being obfuscated bytecode this was very hard to track down.
 I put a "fix" in for the issue a few years ago, but it was never perfect and just disabled proper Death Scenes if the bug was triggered.
 As we have a shiny new video source from @HVG, I took another look at the bug in the bytecode and now have a correct fix.
 The "Death Loop" bug is now fixed, language selection and frame corrections have been added, grab the new LUA files from GitHub.
-Corrected version v1.22 on the same link.
-Note: Version v1.22 has some frame corrections that affect both original and HVG new video versions.
-This in now definitive version. https://github.com/DirtBagXon/hypseus_singe_data/raw/refs/heads/master/00-zip-roms/00-Elder-Modernized-zip-rom/hayate.zip In logs, it will now register as: Initializing Ninja Hayate Singe v1.22
+Corrected version v1.24 on the same link.
+Note: Version v1.24 includes the frame corrections and a fixed memory leak from Singe 1 code.
+This in now definitive version. https://github.com/DirtBagXon/hypseus_singe_data/raw/refs/heads/master/00-zip-roms/00-Elder-Modernized-zip-rom/hayate.zip In logs, it will now register as: Initializing Ninja Hayate Singe v1.24

 ×